BitRanger/test/README.md

 You should install GitHub for Windows first.

 It's recommend to use git shell rather than git GUI.
-Learn more about Git, you can refer to <GitÈ¨ÍşÖ¸ÄÏ>.
+Learn more about Git, you can refer to "Gitæƒå¨æŒ‡å—".

+Here is some changes made on Local Machine.